hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 # ESP32-C3 Data Logger

 A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC, with sampling synchronized to Coordinated Universal Time (UTC).
-Suitable for sampling periods of tens of seconds or more.
+Suitable for sampling periods of tens of seconds or longer.

 ## Features